April 24, 2019

 Similarly fallacious thinking is also prevalent in other domains, and the working environment gives us a perfect example right now.
 There’s no question that the workplace has adopted an entirely new morphology over the past 25 years.
 The main environmental driver of this has been the adoption of new technologies that allow people to work in new ways, with more collaborative and shared space and an ability to work anywhere and at any time.

-The beasts at the top of the food chain in the commercial property sector – developers, agents and landlords amongst them- have sometimes struggled to keep pace with this change.
+The beasts at the top of the food chain in the commercial property sector – developers, agents and landlords amongst them- have often struggled to keep pace with this change.
 Their business model has traditionally been based on long leases, even longer-lived buildings and often on the idea of space occupancy standards and service provisions that lagged behind the new world of agile work, as they inevitably had to.
 But these tensions could always be resolved with well designed spaces, new working cultures, a bit of adaptability and the odd lease break.

 New forms emerge